-- If you take more oxycodone hydrochloride oral solution than prescribed, or overdose, call your local emergency number (such as 911) or your local Poison Control Center right away or get emergency help.
+- If you take more oxycodone than prescribed, or overdose, call your local emergency number (such as 911) or your local Poison Control Center right away or get emergency help.

-- Talk with your healthcare provider regularly about your pain to see if you still need to take oxycodone hydrochloride oral solution.
+- Talk with your healthcare provider regularly about your pain to see if you still need to take oxycodone.